-Tata is working hard for its new products and also improving its after-sales service.
+Tata is working hard on its new products and also improving its after-sales service.
 A year ago, When the Harrier was launched in India.
-It lacks an automatic transmission that became a gap for Tata to catch the appropriate customers.
-As Harrier is a bulky SUV and its clutch travel is also a bit long that creates a heavy task to drive in bumper to bumper traffic and also, In the price bracket of 15-20 lakhs, one should also want an automatic car.
+It lacks an automatic transmission which became a gap for Tata to catch the appropriate customers.
+As Harrier is a bulky SUV and its clutch travel is also a bit long that creates a heavy task to drive in bumper to bumper traffic also, In the price bracket of 15-20 lakhs, one should also want an automatic car.
 By analyzing all demand comes from the market, Now Tata has launched a Tata Harrier automatic transmission variant.
 Which also gets some cosmetic tweaks and features too.
 Let’s go ahead and check what the changes are.

 Variants and Prices

 |Variant||Price in Lakhs (Ex-showroom)|

 |Tata Harrier XT||Rs 16.25 lakh|

 |Tata Harrier XZ Plus Dual Tone||Rs 18.85 lakh|

 |Tata Harrier XZA Dual Tone AT||Rs 18.90 lakh|

 |Tata Harrier XZ Plus Dark Edition||Rs 18.95 lakh|

 |Tata Harrier XZA Dark Edition AT||Rs 19.00 lakh|